FoSGamers/FoS-DeckPro-Release/FoS_DeckPro/docs/architecture.md

   - **Break templates/configs**: (e.g., `50-30-15-5.json`, `500 spot break.json`) are in the project root for use by the break builder and export tools.

 ## Legacy & Backups
-- All legacy scripts, backup data, and non-essential files are now isolated in the `legacy/` folder at the project root.
+- All legacy scripts, backup data, and non-essential files are now isolated in a private folder and are not included in the public release.

 ## Main Workflows
 - **Break Builder:** Modular, rule-based, and curated break list generation with dynamic filtering, preview, and export.